khose-ie/em-soft-framework-example/README.md

         make menconfig # Create the ".config" file make           # Build the application

-These steps generate a small executable `myapp`, which just print some messages to the console.
+These steps generate a small executable `application`, which just print some messages to the console.

 You can save default configurations into the `configs/` directory.